RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 [![View Original Research Paper](https://img.shields.io/badge/School%20District%20Boundries%20Data-0056A0?style=flat&logo=external-link&logoColor=white&color=0056A0)](https://catalog.data.gov/dataset/allegheny-county-school-district-boundaries)

 Boundaries of school districts in Pittsburgh.
-School quality plays a significant role in determining the desirability of an area, and this dataset is used to examine how school district rankings impact housing prices.
+School quality plays a significant role in determining the desirability of an area, and this dataset is used to examine how school district rankings impact parcel prices.

 ###  Population Data (Manually Compiled)

 [![View Dataset](https://img.shields.io/badge/View%20Dataset-0056A0?style=flat&logo=github)](https://github.com/RoryQo/PGH-Neighborhood-Housing-Price-Analysis/blob/main/Data/zipcode_counts.csv)

-A dataset containing population figures for each ZIP code, used to understand how population density influences housing prices in Pittsburgh.
+A dataset containing population figures for each ZIP code, used to understand how population density influences parcel prices in Pittsburgh.
 Available in the final zipcounts data set in the data folder of the repo.

 # Regression and ANCOVA